Building a Reactor Model in OpenMC

 Step 6: Tallies

-Set up basic tallies to score flux and fission rate distributions across the core.
+Score flux and fission rate distributions across the core:

 python